carter-0/Fortnite-News-Image-Generator/README.md

 # Fortnite-News-Image-Generator

+My first real python project - archiving because the apis used are no longer available.

 Generates images of the fnbr news tab from the API. direct image available at https://ca-cdn.xyz/api/news.png.
 Windows and Linux Support.

 ##  Dependencies